Internal Communications Resources + Freelance Writer Resources

 This page contains affiliate and referral links!
 If you click on or choose to purchase through one or more of the links below, I may receive a small commission or referral bonus.
 I'll also do a happy dance and toast in your honor.
 I only share products, resources, and tools I proudly stand behind and believe in.
 I have marked affiliate and referral links with a double asterisk like this: Title**

-Internal communications resources hub
+Internal communications resources

-Kevin also invites communications experts, including Rachael Warner (on change communications) and Helen Baldwin (on change fatigue), among others, to share their expert advice with communicators.
+SI also invites communications experts, including Rachael Warner (on change communications) and Helen Baldwin (on change fatigue), among others, to share their expert advice with communicators.

-Mixternal Comms Playbook (formerly Mister Editorial)
+Mixternal Comms Playbook (formerly Mister Editorial) by Shaun Randol

 And here are a few of my favorite reads: